avakyeramian/TinaSS/README.md

 # TinaSS

-"This is not a SpreadSheet"
+"TinaSS is not a SpreadSheet"

 Stock management tool of computers and computer parts.